-- First, evaluating $\hat{u}(x)$ is computationally costly when n is large. - Second, all the basis functions change when adding new interpolation nodes. - Finally, Lagrange interpolation is numerically unstable because of cancellations between large terms.
-Indeed, it is often the case that Lagrange polynomials take very large values over the interpolation intervals; this occurs, for example, when many equidistant interpolation nodes are employed, as illustrated in Figure 2.2.
+- First, evaluating $\widehat{u}(x)$ is computationally costly when n is large. - Second, all the basis functions change when adding new interpolation nodes. - Finally, Lagrange interpolation is numerically unstable because of cancellations between large terms.
+Indeed, it is often the case that Lagrange polynomials take very large values

-Figure 2.2: Lagrange polynomials associated with equidistant nodes over the (0, 1) interval.
+Figure 2.2: Lagrange polynomials associated with equidistant nodes over the (0,1) interval.